troy-west/apache-kafka-number-stations/README.md

 mvn clean compile exec:java -Dexec.mainClass="numbers.App"
 ```

 Navigate to localhost:8080 to inspect the decoded message!
-It may take a minute or two to process.
+It may take a minute to process, and you may want to reload the page to see progress.

 While the logs are being computed you can check on progress by looking at the offsets of the consumer group